NoelDeMartin/noeldemartin.com/content/collections/posts/what-technology-wants.md

 Finally, you may see this post as a modest critique of Capitalism, not very well articulated.
 If you're interested in that, you should read DHH's take on the topic: [The enclosure of internet commons](https://world.hey.com/dhh/the-enclosure-of-internet-commons-613ed798).

----

-If you enjoyed this, I wrote a spiritual follow-up: [Skeuomorphic Software](/blog/skeuomorphic-software)
+_If you enjoyed this, I wrote a spiritual follow-up: [Skeuomorphic Software](/blog/skeuomorphic-software)_